Altair-Bueno/cw/README.md

 loading another one.

 You can use the `--multithread` flag to force the multithread runtime flavour from tokio.
-This is usefull when you want `cw` to use all CPU cores for heavy workloads
+This is useful when you want `cw` to use all CPU cores for heavy workloads

 > Bonus: `alias cm='cw --multithread'` for *count multithread*